Chapter 1 : one

 You see, this is where my life sucks.
-I mean, your friend sets you up and on a blind date and since you’re practically dragged out of a dump of an apartment, the least you can expect is that you’re date isn’t an idiot.
+I mean, your best friend sets you up and on a blind date and since you’re practically dragged out of a dump of an apartment, the least you can expect is that your date isn’t an idiot.

 Sadly, since the fates hate me, the case isn’t so.

 “And that’s how it happened!”
-Annoying Alan said, laughing, his fist banging on the table, attracting the attention of the near-by people, giving us weird looks.
+Annoying Alan laughed loudly, his fist banging on the table, attracting the attention of the near-by people who shot us dirty looks.

 “Heh.”
 I said, weakly, attempting to laugh, but it just kind of came out oddly, like my throat was restricted.
 God.
 Somebody, please kill me now.
 I could have been at home watching TV or out with my friends, but instead I had to endure this idiot.
 I mean, during this whole time, he hasn’t asked a single question about me.
 It’s blah, blah, blah, I’m Alan and I’m so cool.